How much Housing Benefit will I receive?

 - The money that you and your partner have coming in, including earnings, some benefits and tax credits and things like occupational pensions

 - The savings that you and your partner may have

-- Your circumstances, such as your age and the size of family you have and the ages of your children, whether you or any of your family are disabled, and whether there is anyone who lives with you who could help with the rent
+- Your circumstances, such as your age, the size of family, the ages of your children, whether you or any of your family are disabled, and whether there is anyone who lives with you who could help with the rent

 What else will affect the amount of Housing Benefit I receive?

 Housing Benefit for private tenants

 Local Housing Allowance (LHA) rates are used to calculate Housing Benefit for tenants who rent from private landlords.Housing Benefit for private tenants

 Your Housing Benefit could be reduced if you live in council or social housing and have a spare bedroom.Spare bedrooms